h4iku/repairSStuBs/README.md

 Uses [SequenceR](https://github.com/KTH/chai) to generate patches for each SStuB.
 You should install SequenceR separately for this to work.
 The directory where SequenceR installed is specified in the `sequencer_home` variable.
 By default, it points to the home directory of the operating system.
 The beam size is also set to 50.

 **`compare_patches.py`:**
 After getting patches, it's time to find if the bug is repaired or not.
-[Gumtree Spoon AST Diff](https://github.com/SpoonLabs/gumtree-spoon-ast-diff/) is used to compare generated patches with the actual fix.
-You need to have Java 11 installed for Gumtree Spoon AST Diff to work.
-We copy the buggy file and replace its buggy line with the fixed line to have two identical source files with only one line of difference.
-Then AST Diff is used to see if the patched line is the same as the fixed line.
-We don't use the source file from the fix commit for this comparison since a commit may contain other changes to a file.
+The comparison is done between the generated patch line and the fixed line of the fix commit.
+Two methods can be used to compare these two lines:

+- `spoon-core`: That relies on [Spoon](https://spoon.gforge.inria.fr/)'s default [pretty-printing](https://spoon.gforge.inria.fr/custom-pretty-printing.html) to uniformize separators and whitespaces.
+- `gumtree-spoon`: That uses the snippet compare functionality of [Gumtree Spoon AST Diff](https://github.com/SpoonLabs/gumtree-spoon-ast-diff/).

+The default compare backend is `spoon-core`, but it can change using the `backend` variable in the `main` function of this module.
+You need Java 11 installed for these to work.

 **`evaluate.py`:**
 Results from the patch comparison of the previous module are written to a file.
 This module parses this result file and prints out evaluations like total generated patches, the number of repaired bugs and grouping repaired bugs by bug patterns.